mvaganov/CmdLineAsteroids/notes.md

 Please summarize the script before giving feedback.

-Read the code.
-Please be specific if there are any parts of my code that could be considered bad programming.
 Consider each section labeled `scene` as a description of what is visually shown.
 These sections are followed by a `voice` section, narrating the visuals.
 Code will be in most scenes, between tripple back-tick '```' headings, as is common in markdown.
 This code will be shown in Microsoft Visual Studio Community 2022.
-It will be typed and high-lighted during narration.
+It will be typed and high-lighted during narration. code blocks that begin and end with an ellipses '...' are intended modifications of previous code. if it is unclear what code is being modified, make a note of that.
 Read the script marked by the `voice` heading.
 Identify poor grammer, run-on sentences, unecessary repetition, or ineffective prose.
 Provide alternative phrasing where appropriate.
 Keep in mind this text will have to be spoken.
+Read the code carefully.
+Please be specific if there are any parts of my code that could be considered bad programming.
+If the code is using a design pattern which is not mentioned in the script, please identify the pattern, and where the code is using it.
+Similarly, if the script identifies a design pattern incorrectly, clearly flag that as well.
 Identify if there any parts of the tutorial that seem like they could be cut, to streamline the script.
-Identify parts of the script that cover content that is not well documented in other YouTube tutorials about game programming, and identify if emphasizing this content makes sense.
+Identify parts of the script that cover content that is not well documented in other YouTube tutorials about game programming.
+Suggest if emphasizing this content makes sense to promote the tutorial.

 Please be critical about your feedback.
 I do not want a sycophantic response.